AttackOnJasper/University-notes/psych253/psych253.md

 ## Module 10 Social Comparison Theory
 - idea: when u want to understand, u look at how others respond
+- **Social Comparison** Evaluating one’s abilities and opinions by comparing oneself with others.

 ### Schachter's fear and affiliation studies
 - Thesis: fear is not an internal state; it's how we relate to other people